expressots/expresso-site-doc/docs/overview/controller.md

 | @cookies(cookieName?: string)        | Injects a cookie from the request cookies.              | execute(@cookies('session') session: string)
 | @next()                              | Injects the Express NextFunction object.                | execute(@next() next: NextFunction)

-## A MVC approach
+## An MVC Approach

-Despite in the opinionated template we recommend one controller and one use case per route, you can definitely use the MVC approach or any other pattern you want.
-For this we recommend the use of a `non-opinionated` template, in which the developer have freedom to customize his application.
+Despite the fact that the opinionated template recommends one controller and one use case per route, you can use the MVC approach or any other pattern you want.
+For this we recommend the use of a `non-opinionated` template, in which the developer has the freedom to customize their application.

 Here is an example of use MVC approach, which contains a single controller class that handles the request for a product resource: